Djidjoho-Renaud/MI_Wavelet_analysis/ReadMe.txt

 # MI_Wavelet_analysis  Code Repository

-This repository contains the codes used to produce the results presented in the article entitled: "Scale-Dependent Controls of Nighttime Net Ecosystem Exchange in Sub-Humid West African Ecosystems", currently submitted to the journal: "JGR biogeosciences".
+This repository contains the raw data and codes used to produce the results presented in the paper entitled: "Scale-Dependent Controls of Nighttime Net Ecosystem Exchange in Sub-Humid West African Ecosystems", currently submitted to the journal: "JGR biogeosciences".

 ## Repository Structure

+### Raw Data subfolder

+This subfolder contains raw data sets used in this study

 ### Processing subfolder